How to Manage Pests

 Drenches with the nematode Steinernema feltiae may give up to 50% reduction if properly applied.

-can reduce plant vigor and promote survival of crane fly larvae.
+Growing turfgrass species that require full sun in shady areas can reduce plant vigor and promote survival of crane fly larvae.
 In areas of low sun, consider a turfgrass species that prefers shade or a groundcover.

 and Treatment Decisions